 Today, we’re tackling how to test ICD-10 externally.
 (We discussed testing internally yesterday.
-Click here if you missed it.)
+You can read that blog post here.)

 The point of testing is to ensure that—come the mandatory transition deadline—you, your processes, and your systems are all working in harmony so you get paid for doing what you do best: treating your patients.

 According to Carl Natale, editor of ICD10Watch and author of this article, proper testing should help you: